Anusree6154s/portfolio-website/README.md

 ## My Freelance Portfolio Website
 This is my first personal freelance portfolio website.
 It is built using Html, Css and Javascript.
-It features all my projects in design, developemnt and illustrations.
+It features all my projects in design, developemnt and illustrations category.

 ### Web url
 - https://personal-projects-psi.vercel.app/